Douglas Head Lighthouse: Specifics of the light

 The 12 m high light has two double banked units of twelve lamps mounted facing in opposite directions, rotated by an AGA PRB21 Gearless Drive Unit operating at three revolutions-per-minute, thus giving a flash in any given direction every ten seconds.

 Only eight out of the twelve lamps on each face are used in normal operation.
 They are rated at 30 volts 200 watts, but run at 25 volts 150 watts to provide increased service life.
 The other four lamps are 6 volts 28.5 watts and are used only as emergency lamps.
 Such emergencies may be loss of mains electric power or, far less likely, the complete failure of the main lamp banks.
 The four lamps in each of the two main banks are connected in series, which gives each unit the same intensity; however, if one lamp fails, all four in that bank go out.
 The four emergency lamps on each face are also connected in series in sets of two.
 Power is provided by emergency batteries.
 The emergency light is a 200 mm lantern mounted on the balcony rail.

 Monitoring and general conditioning

 Fully automated since 1986, the light is monitored by the Northern Lighthouse Commissioners at their Northern Lighthouse Board Monitoring Centre.
-Initially after automatation an attendant from the Northern Board would visit the lighthouse on a fortnightly basis to test system procedures and the general physical condition of the building.
+Initially after automation, an attendant from the Northern Board would visit the lighthouse on a fortnightly basis to test system procedures and the general physical condition of the building.

 However, since September 2004, the Retained Lighthouse Keeper of the Isle of Man has replaced the attendant and visits now on a monthly basis.

 In addition, lighthouse technicians visit the Douglas Head Light once or twice annually to modify and update the system equipment if necessary.